jdeebs/python-specialization/exercise-1.2/README.md

    - Uploaded all exercise deliverables, including this README, screenshots of each step, and the learning journal to a GitHub repository.

 ## Files in this Directory:
-- Screenshots documenting the process (Step 1, Step 2, etc.).
+- Screenshots documenting the process.
 - Learning journal documenting my experience and reflections from this exercise.

 ## Learning Journal: